The next major election is the General Election on 7 May 2015

-For the Council elections, in Highgate, sitting Green Councillor Maya de Souza who was first elected in the ward in 2006 is standing down after 8 years.
+For the Council elections, in Highgate, sitting Green Councillor Maya de Souza who was first elected in the ward in 2006 stood down after 8 years.
 She says: "Working both as a civil servant and a councillor has never been an easy balancing act, and as a result of changes in my role, sadly I don’t feel able to continue with this.
 Working with the committed, diverse and stimulating people in the Ward and in Camden has been one of the most fulfilling parts of being a councilor and I’d like to thank you all for your support.”

 London Assembly and Mayoral election 2012